U.S. WoodWorks Wood Design Award for Regional Excellence

 A Proven Team for Different Shades of Green

 From inception to completion, we have repeatedly demonstrated the value of having knowledgeable resources in-house and readily available to fit specific customers’ needs.
-Ranging from light to dark green, DPR’s portfolio of sustainable projects consists of nearly 150 LEED® certified projects worth more than $3 billion.
+Ranging from light to dark green, DPR’s portfolio of sustainable projects consists of 200-plus LEED® certified projects and green projects worth more than $5 billion.
 DPR’s LEED®-accredited professionals, located in every office across the country, not only have practical green project experience but also continuously research and implement the latest green building practices and techniques to further improve sustainability.